SFTtech/sftdyn/README.md

 rm server.csr
 ```

-Make sure you enter your server's domain name for _Common Name_.
+Make sure you enter your server's domain name for _Common Name_ (the hostname you'll use for querying `sftdyn` with clients.

-`sftdyn` _should_ run under the same user as your DNS server, or it _might_ not be able to update it properly.
+A `https` request to `sftdyn` to update an IP will then be more secure™ than a globally valid certificate like from Let's Encrypt, but you'll need to transfer the `server.crt` to the device performing the request (e.g. with `curl`).

 ### Client